Willmott Dixon deliver flagship learning centre for Oaklands College in redevelopment drive

-- The Evolution Centre will be the core learning building on campus
+- The Evolution Centre is the core learning building on campus

-- Seven of the classrooms will form a dedicated wing for Oaklands College’s Pathway 4 special needs provision
+- Seven of the classrooms form a dedicated wing for Oaklands College’s Pathway 4 special needs provision

-- The project follows our handover of the Homestead building in the summer of 2020
+- The project followed our handover of the Homestead building in the summer of 2020

 - Procured through the Pagabo Major Works framework

 The Evolution Centre is the second phase of redevelopment that Willmott Dixon has delivered at Oaklands College as part of their £62m campus redevelopment scheme to transform the site with modern state-of-the-art facilities.

 The building was named The Evolution Centre which was chosen after a consultation with staff and students, to represent the importance it will have in the development of the College’s staff and students.
 The new environment will allow teachers to focus on supporting the development of students, through skills, behaviours, building confidence and removing barriers.

 With Oaklands celebrating its centenary year, the new building represents the halfway point for the £62 million redevelopment of its St Albans Campus, which aims to provide the community and students with a more energy efficient, modern learning space, ready to take the college into the next 100 years.